HumanCellAtlas/sctools/src/sctools/metrics/README.md

 a molecule are stored sequentially by cell (`CalculateCellMetrics`) or by gene (`CalculateGeneMetrics`)
-3. For each cell or gene, parse the information by molecule, which typically loads fewer than 10,000 records into memory at a time
+3. For each cell or gene, parse the information by molecule, which typically loads fewer than 10,000 records into memory at a time.
-4. Call
+4. Merge data across chunks using `MergeCellMetrics` or `MergeGeneMetrics`.

 This map-reduce approach is currently implemented by the [HCA 3' pipeline](https://github.com/HumanCellAtlas/skylab/blob/master/pipelines/optimus/Optimus.wdl),